 History of the Stock Market

-It was in 12th century France that the ‘Courretiers de change’ took on the task of managing and regulating agricultural communities debt.
-This was on behalf of the french banks of that time.
-This group of men traded the debts and became known as first brokers.
-In the thirteenth century a common misconception arose in Bruges.
-Commodity traders started to meet in a house that was owned by a gentleman named Van der Beurze, and so later, in 1409l, this group became known as ‘Brugse Beurse’.
-This was the formalised, and even institutionalised a meeting that had previously been known as an informal gathering.
+It was in 12th century France that the ‘Courretiers de change’ took on the task of managing and regulating agricultural communities' debt.
+This was on behalf of the French banks of that time.
+This group of men traded their debts and became known as the first brokers.
+In the thirteenth century, a common misconception arose in Bruges.
+Commodity traders started to meet in a house that was owned by a gentleman named Van der Beurze, and so later, in 1409, this group became known as ‘Brugse Beurse’.
+This was formalized, and even institutionalized a meeting that had previously been known as an informal gathering.
 In actual fact, those meetings took place in a building in the city of Antwerp that was owned by Van der Beurze.
 Most merchants of that time undertook their trading in the city of Antwerp.
-This idea spread across the region of Flanders very quickly, and also in neighbouring countries, and soon in the cites of Ghent and Rotterdam ‘Beurzen’ soon opened.
+This idea spread across the region of Flanders very quickly, and also in neighboring countries, and soon in the cities of Ghent and Rotterdam ‘Beurzen’ soon opened.

 The first joint-stock company was the Dutch East India country that was formed in 1602.
-A joint-stock company is an organisation in which stakes can be purchased and sold by shareholders.
+A joint-stock company is an organization in which stakes can be purchased and sold by shareholders.
 A shareholder may own a proportion of the business depending on how many shares they purchase.
 A certificate of ownership is issued to the shareholder detailing the proportion of shares held in the company.
-The Dutch East India company was the first to get fixed capital stock, and so company stock was continuously traded on Amsterdam Stock Exchange.
+The Dutch East India Company was the first to get fixed capital stock, and so company stock was continuously traded on Amsterdam Stock Exchange.
 It was not long after this happened that other trade followed, in different derivatives, came into being on the Amsterdam market.
-Something known as short selling also occurred.
+Short selling also occurred.
 This is where securities that are not currently owned by anyone are attempted to be sold.
 This, however, was soon seen as illegal and was banned in 1610 by the authorities.

-Today, there are stock markets all over the world, in both those countries that are both developed, and developing.
-The most well known stock markets, and the worlds largest are in the United States of America, as well as in the United Kingdom, China, Canada, India, Japan, Germany, France, Netherlands and South Korea.
+Today, there are stock markets all over the world, in both countries that are both developed, and developing.
+The most well-known stock markets are in the United States of America, as well as in the United Kingdom, China, Canada, India, Japan, Germany, France, Netherlands, and South Korea.

-Over time, the cost of shares have been studied, and it has been realised that the price are an important economic indicator, and can indicate current social mood.
-Usually, the stock market is seen to be the most important indicator of a nations economic development and current strength.
+Over time, the cost of shares has been studied, and it has been realized that the price is an important economic indicator, and can indicate current social mood.
+Usually, the stock market is seen to be the most important indicator of a nation's economic development and current strength.
 When share prices are rising, for example, this is seen as increased investment in business and indicates a rising economy.